ArturoGuerra/tns-csi/README.md

    - For NVMe-oF: Check that nvme-cli is installed and kernel modules are loaded
 2. **Failed to create volume**: Verify storage API credentials and network connectivity
 3. **Mount failed**:
-   - For NFS: Ensure NFS service is running on storage system and accessible from nodes
+   - For NFS: Ensure NFS service is running on TrueNAS and accessible from nodes
    - For NVMe-oF: Ensure NVMe-oF service is enabled and firewall allows port 4420

 **View Logs:**